ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 	UBool reset, UBool flush, UErrorCode *pErrorCode); // error code out-parameter
 ```

-There's a lot going on here, but it's got 4 main components.

-- The objects describing conversion.
-Rather than using a bunch of compile-time "Lucky 7" information, all of that information disappears behind opaque structures and runtime description holders of type `UConverter`.
-- The destination data.
-It's effectively using `char` as a byte-based buffer.
-It uses a pointer-to-pointer for the "start" pointer because that pointer is going to be advanced up.
-The second pointer is the end of the byte buffer.
-- The source data.
-It's the same as the destination, but `const`-qualified.
-- The pivot.
-We'll discuss this more down below.
-- The error code out-parameter.
-It could be used as a return values, but C and C++ people are allergic to remembering to check return values for some reason.
-Out parameter error values are one way to force developers to care, because the function cannot be called without it (at the cost of maybe the tiniest, most insignificant performance impact for the potential single indirect write).

-The first 3 bullets describe what we generally need.
-The buffers have to be type-erased, which means either providing `void*` or using the aliasing-capable `char*` or `unsigned char*`.
+The buffers have to be type-erased, which means either providing `void*`, aliasing-capable[^aliasing] `char*`, or aliasing-capable `unsigned char*`.
 (Aliasing is when a pointer to one type is used to look at the data of a fundamentally different type; only `char` and `unsigned char` can do that, and `std::byte` if C++ is on the table.)
 After we type-erase the buffers so that we can work on a "byte" level, we then need to develop what ICU calls `UConverter`s.
 Converters effectively handle converting between their desired representation (e.g., SHIFT-JIS or EUC-KR) and transport to a given neutral middle-ground encoding (such as UTF-32, UTF-16, or UTF-8).
 In the case of ICU, they convert to `UChar` objects, which are at-least 16-bit sized objects which can hold UTF-16 code units for UTF-16 encoded data.
 This becomes the Unicode-based anchor through which all communication happens, and why it is named the "pivot".

 ### Pivoting: Getting from A to B, through C